-This advanced metric, developed by the Memphis Grizzlies’ executive John Hollinger, boils down all a player’s statistics into a single number.
+This advanced metric, developed by the Memphis Grizzlies’ executive John Hollinger, boils down a player’s statistics into a single number.

 Of the past 10 MVPs, eight led the league in PER.

-The seven-footer – who also happens to lead the league in PER – is clearly the best player for the Milwaukee Bucks, who won 60 games this season, three more than any other team.
+The seven-footer – who also happens to lead the league in PER – is the best player for the Milwaukee Bucks, who won 60 games this season, three more than any other team.

 Winning more games than the Golden State Warriors puts Antetokounmpo at a significant advantage over Harden, whose Rockets won 53 games, finishing third in the West and fifth in the NBA.